 For a clever explanation as to why hush puppies are frequently served as a side at fish fries, this totally makes sense.
 The only real question crops up when one starts to wonder why there were dogs on a fishing trip in the first place.

 All for Some Quiet Hunting

 Akin to the tale above, this next origin story has to do with some variation of an outdoor sport.
-Instead of fishing this time around, we’ll be focusing on some old fashioned hunting, hounds and all.
+Instead of fishing this time around, the story focuses on some old-fashioned hunting, hounds, and all.

 Apparently, these mud puppies would be captured, battered, and fried.
 Such lowly food was not meant to be talked about amongst the neighbors, granting them the charming moniker, ‘hush puppies.’

 Half-Starved Dogs and Good Ol’ Cookin’

 This story is straight from Georgia, where a cook grew tired of the whining persistence of hungry dogs seeking out her fried fish and croquettes.
 So, the sweet lady gave the dogs some of her cornmeal cakes and bid them to “Hush Puppies.”
 Talk about some Southern hospitality!

 A similar story is found a bit further south, as a Florida cook wanted to quiet some hungry dogs begging for her frying fish.
 She whipped up a basic cornmeal mixture and fried up some cakes to give to the pouting pooches.

 The final tale of many comes from a collection of hungry children, bothering their mothers (or nannies, in some tellings) for a meal before dinner was finished.
 As anyone would, the caregiver decided to fry cornmeal batter up into a crunchy croquette to keep the children at bay until dinnertime finally wheeled around.